 If your project involves more than minimal risk to subjects as defined previously, your project requires a FULL BOARD review.
 Protocols involving any of the following will also require FULL BOARD review:

-Minor subjects (children 17 years of age or younger) 
+Minor subjects (children 17 years of age or younger)

-

-Special populations (prisoners, pregnant women, individuals with disabilities) 

-
+Special populations (prisoners, pregnant women, individuals with disabilities) Please note that NIH changes to the Common Rule effective as of January 19, 2019 affect who is considered to be a member of a special popularion.
+These changes will only pertain to protocols receiving federal funding.

-The use of video‐ or audiotape to record subjects 
+The use of video‐ or audiotape to record subjects

-

-Asking questions that may be highly embarrassing or compromising (e.g., sexual behavior, sexual orientation, alcohol consumption, illegal drug use, medical conditions, violations of the law, personal finances, problems in the workplace, etc.) 
+Asking questions that may be highly embarrassing or compromising (e.g., sexual behavior, sexual orientation, alcohol consumption, illegal drug use, medical conditions, violations of the law, personal finances, problems in the workplace, etc.)

-

-Exposing subjects to graphically violent or pornographic materials 
+Exposing subjects to graphically violent or pornographic materials

-

-Inflicting physical pain upon, attaching electrodes to, or injecting any substance into subjects 
+Inflicting physical pain upon, attaching electrodes to, or injecting any substance into subjects

-

-Creating high levels of stress, fear, discomfort, or tension 
+Creating high levels of stress, fear, discomfort, or tension

-

-Threatening subjects in any way 
+Threatening subjects in any way

-

-Causing subjects to violate laws or official university regulations 
+Causing subjects to violate laws or official university regulations

-6

-Providing some subjects with benefits denied to others (this includes payments or rewards for participation, e.g., offering extra credit to participants, etc.) 
+Providing some subjects with benefits denied to others (this includes payments or rewards for participation, e.g., offering extra credit to participants, etc.)

-

-Causing physical or mental exhaustion or engaging subjects in intense exercise 
+Causing physical or mental exhaustion or engaging subjects in intense exercise

-

-Placing individuals in confining physical settings or attaching other devices 
+Placing individuals in confining physical settings or attaching other devices

-

-Exposing subjects to extreme conditions (e.g., bright lights, loud noise, intense pressure, strong odors, complete darkness, extreme heat or cold, sudden movement, etc.) 
+Exposing subjects to extreme conditions (e.g., bright lights, loud noise, intense pressure, strong odors, complete darkness, extreme heat or cold, sudden movement, etc.)

-

-Leaving subjects alone for periods of time longer than 20 minutes 
+Leaving minors alone for periods of time longer than 20 minutes

-

-Taking hair samples or nail clippings from subjects 
+Taking hair samples or nail clippings from subjects

-

-Taking human tissue samples, drawing blood, or sampling any other bodily fluid 
+Taking human tissue samples, drawing blood, or sampling any other bodily fluid

 Submission of FULL BOARD Project Protocols

-Protocols for projects, which require FULL BOARD review, must contain the following: 1.
-A completed (found on the UW‐Green Bay IRB Website)
+Protocols for projects, which require FULL BOARD review, must contain the following:

+A completed Protocol Submission Form (found on the UW‐Green Bay IRB Website)

-(as appropriate; see pages 8).
+A Consent Form (as appropriate; see pages 8).

-All instruments/materials used for your research project (including surveys, interview scripts, etc.) Note: Members of the IRB that review research proposals may request “view-only” access to electronic surveys, e.g., Qualtrics.
+All instruments/materials used for your research project (including surveys, interview scripts, etc.) Note: Members of the IRB that review research proposals request “view-only” access to electronic surveys, e.g., Qualtrics.
 Please include the survey link in the IRB Protocol (approved by the IRB 12/14/15).

-An IRB Training Certificate (researchers with a Training Certificate on file with the UW‐Green Bay IRB do not need to submit one.
-Training Certificates can be obtained by completing the training on the UW‐Green Bay IRB Website)
+Researchers need to attach their CITI certification to all protocols submitted as full.

 A Cooperating Institution Letter (Affiliation Letter), if applicable (see page 9).

+8

 Review of FULL BOARD Protocols